ge-high-assurance/VERDICT/docs/README.md

 - [Docker](https://docs.docker.com/get-docker/)
 - [extern.zip](https://github.com/ge-high-assurance/VERDICT/releases)

 Install Docker if you haven't installed it yet.
+If Docker is already installed, make sure it is the latest version available for that platform.
 If you are running Docker on Windows, you will also have to do the following to allow our plugin to communicate with Docker:

 - Set an environment variable called DOCKER_HOST to the value "tcp://localhost:2375" to tell our plugin to connect to the daemon